eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

 ## Overview

 This repository contains a series of scripts to calculate a comprehensive dataset of shallow marine areas across Northern Australia and the Great Barrier Reef (GBR).
-Derived from Sentinel-2 composite imagery, the dataset maps intertidal zones, shallow subtidal habitats (down to approximately 5 meters in turbid waters), and offshore reef features visible at depths of up to 40 meters in clear waters.
+Derived from Sentinel-2 composite imagery, the dataset maps intertidal zones, shallow subtidal habitats (down to 0 - -5 meters LAT in turbid waters), and offshore reef features visible at depths of up to 40 meters in clear waters.
 The final output provides essential inputs for reef boundary mapping and shallow water habitat modeling.

+### Application
+When combined with manual reef boundary mapping (coral reefs and rocky reefs) it can be used to estimate shallow sediment areas, by subtracting these hard substrate estimates from the shallow areas mapped from this dataset.

+## What does this repo contain?
-The repository contains all the code needed to reproduce the creation of the semi-automated shallow marine areas mask dataset documented at: https://eatlas.org.au/geonetwork/srv/eng/catalog.search#/metadata/1045e83b-62cd-4bf2-afb3-684c39a1a72d
+The repository contains all the code needed to reproduce the creation of the semi-automated shallow marine areas mask dataset documented at: https://doi.org/10.26274/x37r-xk75

 These scripts detail downloading all the source datasets and processing the final masks from the satellite imagery.
 Fully reproducing this dataset requires downloading 153 GB of satellite imagery along with 9 GB of other reference dataset.
 The processing takes approximately 12 CPU days.